The canonical ring of a stacky curve: Generalizations

 In fact, many of our techniques are inductive and only rely on the structure of the canonical ring of a classical (nonstacky) curve; it is therefore likely that our results generalize to geometrically integral singular curves, inducting from Schreier \cite{Schreyer:Petri}.
 An example of this is Rustom's thesis \cite{Rustom:thesis, rustom:gradedAlgebraGenerators}---he considers the ring of integral forms for $\Gamma_0(p)$.
 Here, the reduction of $X_0(p)$ at $p$ is a nodal stacky curve; Rustom's techniques invoke the theory of $p$-adic modular forms and congruences between sections of powers of a sheaf, an approach quite different than the one taken in this monograph.

 Finally, more exotic possibilities would allow stacky points as singularities, arbitrary singular curves, and wild stacky points (where the characteristic of the residue field divides the order of the stabilizer).
-For example, one may ask for a description of the (Katz) canonical ring of $X_0(p^e)$ over $\Z_p$, suitably defined.
+For example, one may ask for a description of a suitable canonical ring of $X_0(p^e)$ over $\Z_p$.